fvena/temp/README.md

 <p align="center">

   <h1 align="center">TypeScript Library Template Pro</h1>
   <div align="center">A simple, professional, and modern template for building and maintaining TypeScript libraries.
-This template integrates the best tools, workflows, and practices to help you focus on developing your library without worrying about setup. asdfadfs asdfa asdf</div>
+This template integrates the best tools, workflows, and practices to help you focus on developing your library without worrying about setup. asdfadfs asdfa asdf asdfasd</div>
 </p>

 <br/>